dangra/chromedriver-patcher/README.md

 ## Development

-`memfd_create` and `fexecve` syscalls are only available on Linux, so fully developing requires a linux system (see bellow).
+`memfd_create` and `fexecve` syscalls are only available on Linux, so full development environment requires a linux system (see bellow).
 But to easy development on other operating systems, the same functionality was implemented using a named temporal file and `execve` syscall.